cecileung1208/Financial-and-Election-Data-Analysis/README.md

 * Ensure the Financial CSV Dataset is in chronological order
 * Import the Financial CSV Dataset
 * Create Empty Lists with respective headings to store information
  * Loop through the data to calculate the following:
     * Monthly Profit Changes
     * Total Profits
-        * Average Monthly Profit Change
+    * Average Monthly Profits
     * Greatest Profit Increase in Month and Amount
     * Greatest Profit Decrease in Month and Amount
 * Output results to terminal
 * Export results in a text file